Issuer Gateway Knowledge Hub

 The Carbon Intensity Trend (CIT) indicator measures a company’s current carbon intensity compared to the average of the past three years.

-As of April 2023, Morningstar Sustainalytics will use fiscal year 2021 data to update both Carbon Intensity and Carbon Intensity Trend indicator scores.
+As of April 2024, Morningstar Sustainalytics uses fiscal year 2022 data to update both Carbon Intensity and Carbon Intensity Trend indicator scores.

 The three-year Trailing Average is calculated with data from the following three fiscal years: